March24

 E-mail | RSSRSS comment feed

-The Graveside Service for Mr. Jessie Lamar Hubbard of Montezuma, Georgia will be held on Friday, February 12, 2021 at 2:00 at Champ Waters Cemetery, Montezuma, Georgia.
-Due to COVID-19 concerns, we ask that you MASK UP and continue social distancing for your protection and for the safety of others.
+The Graveside Service for Mrs. Barbara Deloise Harvey Jackson will be held on Saturday, March 27, 2021 at 11:00 A.M. at New Hope Baptist Church Cemetery, Montezuma, Georgia with Pastor Allen Waters officiating.
+Due to COVID-19 restrictions, we ask that you please MASK UP and continue practicing social distancing for your protection and for the safety of others.

 Tview this service live or at a later date, click on the link below, or watch it on our Facebook page.